RadicalOfficial/Sports-Extension/README.md

 ```
 /* FOOTBALL / NFL */

-(player (Your NFL Player) stats)   // Gets the stats for the player, If the Status Code is 200, that means it's successful.
+(player (Your NFL Player) stats)   // Gets the stats for the player, If the Status Code is 200, it's successful.

 (player's [short name/jersey/team/height/age/birthday/position v])

 /* Details about the block */
 // Short name - Gets a shorter version of the name.
 E.g. Tom Brady -> T. Brady
 // Jersey - Player's jersey number
-// Team - Player's team they're in
+// Team - The player's team they're in
 // Height - Player's height
 // Age - Player's Age
 // Birthday - You get what this is but in case you don't, Player's B-Day